Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • President

 It’s crucial for top-level managers to have extensive industry experience and a deep understanding of business.
-Most top-level executives have a minimum of a bachelor’s degree, but many also hold an MBA or another advanced degree.
+Most top-level executives have a minimum of a bachelor’s degree, but many also hold an MBA or other advanced degree, like a Doctor of Management.

-Aside from experience and education, top-level managers also need strategic-thinking, problem-solving and leadership skills to helm an organization successfully.
+Aside from experience and education, top-level managers also need strategic-thinking, problem-solving and leadership skills.

-Middle management, also known as executory management, refers to the layer between senior executives and first-line managers.
-Middle managers are responsible for carrying out the decisions made by upper management and ensuring the directives are executed efficiently and effectively.
+Middle management, also known as executory management, refers to the layer of managers between senior executives and first-line managers.
+Middle managers are responsible for carrying out the decisions made by upper management and ensuring the directives are executed.

 Middle managers typically have a broad range of responsibilities, which vary depending on the size and structure of an organization.
-For example, in small organizations, middle managers may be responsible for all day-to-day operations, such as planning, budgeting and staffing.
-In larger organizations, middle managers may be responsible for specific functions or departments such as human resources, marketing or sales.
+In small organizations, middle managers may be responsible for all day-to-day operations, such as planning, budgeting and staffing.
+In larger organizations, middle managers may be responsible for specific functions or departments, such as human resources, marketing or sales.

 • Supervising and training first-line managers